 6) Tumbled stone backsplashes

-Tumbled stone backsplashes were a common way to add texture and warmth to kitchens.
-Their soft edges and earthy tones matched the heavier look many homes had at the time.
-Today, they can still work, but usually in a cleaner and less busy setting.
+Tumbled stone backsplashes were common for adding texture and warmth to kitchens.
+Their soft edges and earthy tones matched the era’s heavier look.
+While less prominent now, tumbled stone is still used in modern interiors when incorporated into sleeker designs.

 7) Stainless steel appliances